p0ut/disdelete/README.md

 ## Setup

 Simply edit the line below with your Discord authentication token.
-If you don't know how to, check [here](https://linuxhint.com/get-discord-token/).
+If you don't know how to get your token, check [here](https://linuxhint.com/get-discord-token/).

 ```sh
 authentication_token = 'put-your-token-here'